-Whether you’re totally new to the world of limited liability companies, or you just need a refresher course, welcome to LLC Education!
-While the LLC is a relatively simple business structure, there’s still loads of important information to consider if you’re looking to form an LLC, or maintain an existing one.
+While the LLC is a relatively simple business structure, there’s still loads of important information to consider if you’re looking to form an LLC or maintain an existing one.
 But when formed correctly, this business type offers a ton of personal, legal, and tax benefits, and you’ll want to be cognizant of them all before diving in.

 What Is an LLC?

-LLCs are unique among other business structures – and an ideal choice in many cases – because it mixes elements of sole proprietorships, partnerships, and corporations, essentially giving entrepreneurs the best of these three worlds.
-LLCs are taxed similarly to sole proprietorships in that the owners include any company profits or losses into their personal returns — the LLC itself does not owe income taxes.
+LLCs are unique among other business structures – and an ideal choice in many cases – because it mixes elements of sole proprietorships, partnerships, and corporations, giving entrepreneurs the best of all three.
+LLCs are taxed similarly to sole proprietorships in that the LLC itself does not owe income taxes.
+Instead, its owners include any company profits or losses into their personal returns.

-There are similarities to corporations too, especially when it comes to financial responsibilities.
-In an LLC, the owners or members are not usually personally accountable for the business’ financial status.
-Plus, it sets the business apart as an entity separate from you as an individual so, if someone sues your LLC, your personal assets are not at risk.
+Some aspects of LLCs, however, cross over into corporation territory, particularly when it comes to financial responsibilities.
+In an LLC, the owners or members are not often personally accountable for the business’ financial status.
+Plus, it sets the business apart as an entity separate from you as an individual so, if someone sues your LLC, your personal assets won’t be at risk.

-In short, LLCs are so popular because they provide a variety of legal protections for your business, while also enhancing your company’s credibility.
-Keep in mind as we go through this guide that if anything starts to sound overwhelming, there are plenty of reputable services that can help you through any step of the LLC formation and ongoing compliance processes.
+In short, LLCs are so popular because they provide a variety of legal protections for your business while also enhancing your company’s credibility.
+As we go through this guide, if anything starts to sound overwhelming, there are plenty of reputable services that can help you through any and all steps of the LLC formation and ongoing compliance processes.

 What Are the Benefits of Forming an LLC?

 - Limited Liability Status – The main reason to form an LLC is the liability protection you receive as a member/owner.
 You are not personally responsible for debts incurred by your LLC, and this often carries over to court judgments as well.
-If your company is sued, your personal assets are still protected.
+If your company is sued, your personal assets will be shielded.

-- Tax Flexibility – With a new LLC, the members/owners get to choose what type of taxation they prefer.
+- Tax Flexibility – An LLC allows the members/owners to choose which type of tax structure they prefer.
 The three main options are: